Support to the WFP Burkina Faso Country Strategic Plan and UNHCR Country Operation Plan

 Through this action, the World Food Programme (WFP) and the UN refugee agency (UNHCR) will aim to meet immediate humanitarian needs and improve the resilience of vulnerable populations especially women, who are prone to shocks and to enable them to cope and meet their needs in a time of crisis.

-Contribution from the Government of Austria will contribute to deliver an integrated assistance package, through food assistance to 31,440 IDPs and host communities but also through specific gender-sensitive early recovery activities targeting 600 displaced women and other vulnerable women among the host communities.
+Contribution from the Government of Austria will contribute to deliver an integrated assistance package, through food assistance to approximately 67,610 IDPs and host communities but also through specific gender-sensitive early recovery activities targeting 800 displaced women and other vulnerable women among the host communities.

-A contribution of in total EUR 2.9 million from the Austrian Development Agency for the period 2020-2022, specifically EUR 2.15 million in 2020, EUR 550,000 in 2021, and EUR 200,000 in 2022, will be split About 60% and 40% respectively for WFP and UNHCR.
+A contribution of in total EUR 2.9 million from the Austrian Development Agency for the period 2020-2022, specifically EUR 2.15 million in 2020 and EUR 750,000 in 2021, will be split about 60% and 40% respectively for WFP and UNHCR.
 This contribution will allow WFP and UNHCR to provide food assistance (through cash-based transfer) and develop income generating activities (IGA) for IDPs and host communities such as catering, processing local products and small businesses, sheep fattening or handicrafts.

 Combining emergency (through WFP food assistance) and resilience building (with UNHCR IGA) in the same targeted area will ensure that households have adequate capacity to cope with shocks.
 In addition, it would foster social cohesion by easing the tension linked to the added pressure on resources, since emergency assistance may alleviate the urgent needs while IGA will allow to develop medium-term solutions.